cellml/libcellml/docs/specifications/inform/inform10.rst

   Components are the largest building blocks of the model, and have three important parts to them.
-The first is their naming and contents, similar to all the other CellML items.
-The second relates to their structure in relation to each other: this structure is called their :code:`encapsulation` and is described in :ref:`Section 15: The encapsulation item<spec15>`.
-The third relates to the :code:`import_component` item, as described in :ref:`Section 7: The import_component item`.
+The first is their naming and contents, similar to all the other CellML items, and described below.
+The second relates to their structure in relation to other :code:`component` items: this structure is called their *encapsulation* and is described in :ref:`Section 15: The encapsulation item<spec15>`.
+The third relates to the :code:`import_component` item, as described in :ref:`Section 7: The import_component item<spec7>`.

   Components are a convenient way to modularise the model, allowing parts to be removed, replaced, or reused easily.
-They define the scope of their contents, meaning that the things within a component need only be unique in that local scope.
-This means that common variables (like time, for example) can be given the same name in multiple components, without triggering an error.
+They define the scope of their contents, meaning that the items within a component need only be uniquly named in that local scope.
+Commonly needed variables (like *time*, for example) can be given the same name in multiple components without triggering an error.

+  Child items can be included in any order without altering their meaning or use.

   Perhaps the most important part of a :code:`component` item is the mathematics it contains.
 This is stored inside a single :code:`<math>` block